 But as they say, “everything comes at a certain cost”.
-The ever-increasing impact and involvement of social media have also made us more vulnerable to abuse, bullying, cyber harassment and most of all, and exploitation of personal information by politically motivated firms and business corporations.
-Even if we look a relatively smaller perspective, it’s not uncommon to hear of someone who has lost their job due to a social media post.
+The ever-increasing impact and involvement of social media have also made us more vulnerable to abuse, bullying, cyber harassment, and most of all, and exploitation of personal information by politically motivated firms and business corporations.
+Even if we look at a relatively smaller perspective, it’s not uncommon to hear of someone who has lost their job due to a social media post.
 From a risqué joke to an ill-advised comment made years ago, everything we say on social media could make or break us.
 If you hold the ‘wrong kind’ of political opinion for a certain business, don’t be shocked if they can no longer find a space for you once that is made clear via social media.

-So, we now we are in a place where people are getting more and more concerned about social media privacy regulations, and that for the right reason.
+So, we now are in a place where people are getting more and more concerned about social media privacy regulations, and that is for the right reason.
 Just last year, US Senate Intelligence Committee quite literally grilled the legal advisors of Facebook, Twitter, and Google on the supposed exploitation of information to influence American Presidential Elections.

 A train moving too fast

 One scary thing about social media is that its development is directly tied to the development of communication technologies.
-Artificial intelligence, Internet-of-things, and other latest technologies are now being used to make social media platforms more interactive which mean they’ll have the ability to soak more and more personal information.
+Artificial intelligence, Internet-of-things, and other latest technologies are now being used to make social media platforms more interactive which means they’ll have the ability to soak more and more personal information.

 Facebook, for example, has been investing in AI since 2013 when the company acquired the services of New York University professor Yann LeCun.
 AI has been deeply incorporated in Facebook – from its neural networks learning to tag, to its image recognition technology.
 In fact, AI has a lot to do with our time spent on Facebook!

 It is a well-known fact that deep learning methods work with keyword queries to help create better search results for people and places, and AI is also used to filter people’s news streams better.
 In short, AI has a huge impact on social media such as Facebook.